How to find what people are searching for online

 How to select the right keywords for your campaign

 There are a multitude of factors to consider when doing keyword research effectively and choosing the right keywords for your campaign.
 Using Google Keyword Planner alongside Google Trends will help you better understand user intent and discover the keywords that will make the most for your money.
-Utilise these Google Ads tools during the research phase of your campaign to maximise your chances of appearing on the first page of the results pages with highly relevant ad campaigns.
+Utilize these Google Ads tools during the research phase of your campaign to maximize your chances of appearing on the first page of the results pages with highly relevant ad campaigns.